Peter Whittle (politician): New Culture Forum

-In 2006 Whittle founded the New Culture Forum (NCF), a think tank whose mission is described as "challenging the cultural orthodoxies dominant in the media, academia, education, and British culture in its widest sense."
+In 2006, Whittle founded the New Culture Forum (NCF), a think tank whose mission is described as "challenging the cultural orthodoxies dominant in the media, academia, education, and British culture in its widest sense."
 Speakers at NCF events, including for its annual keynote Smith Lecture, have included Martin Amis, Dame Vivien Westwood, Jeremy Hunt, Michael Gove, Nigel Farage, Justin Webb, Sir Anthony Seldon, Petroc Trelawny, Ed Vaizey, Melanie Phillips, Brendan O'Neill and Owen Jones.
 Writers for the New Culture Forum have included Douglas Murray, Julie Bindel, Ed West and Dennis Sewell.

-In 2019 Whittle launched the New Culture Forum channel, a YouTube channel which aims to redress the balance which it claims is currently lacking in the mainstream media.
-Now one of the UK's most popular conservative/rightwing channels, the NCF channel currently provides three distinct programmes: "So What You're Saying Is...", "NCF CounterCulture" and "NCF Newspeak".
+In 2019, Whittle launched the New Culture Forum channel, a YouTube channel which aims to redress the balance which it claims is currently lacking in the mainstream media.
+Now one of the UK's most popular conservative/rightwing channels, the NCF channel currently provides three distinct programmes: So What You're Saying Is..., NCF CounterCulture and NCF Newspeak.

-Hosted by Whittle himself, So What You're Saying Is...is the New Culture Forum's interview programme and is named after a phrase repeatedly uttered by Cathy Newman of Britain's Channel 4 News during a combative interview with psychologist and right-wing influencer Jordan Peterson.
+Hosted by Whittle himself, So What You're Saying Is... is the New Culture Forum's interview programme and is named after a phrase repeatedly uttered by Cathy Newman of Britain's Channel 4 News during a combative interview with psychologist and right-wing influencer Jordan Peterson.
 The interview, regarded by many commentators as symbolic of a wider problem amongst the mainstream media, became a viral phenomenon, with critics alleging Newman's preconceptions led her to misinterpret Peterson and alter his statements.

-Covering cultural, social and political topics, So What You're Saying Is... features 30-60 minute discussions with guests from fields such as journalism, academia, politics and activism.
-Guests and topics have included Peter Hitchens and Sir Roger Scruton on conservatism, Laurence Fox on the Reclaim Party, Ann Widdecombe on free speech, Dave Rubin on the culture wars and Robin Aitken on bias at the BBC.
+Covering cultural, social and political topics, So What You're Saying Is... features 30–60-minute discussions with guests from fields such as journalism, academia, politics and activism.
+Guests and topics have included Peter Hitchens and Roger Scruton on conservatism, Laurence Fox on the Reclaim Party, Ann Widdecombe on free speech, Dave Rubin on the culture wars and Robin Aitken on bias at the BBC.

-Whittle later launched "NCF CounterCulture", a cultural and socio-political discussion show.
-Hosted by Whittle, the weekly programme features a panel composed of a resident panelist (the author and historian Rafe Heydel-Mankoo) and 2-3 guest panelists.
-Guest panelists have included Lionel Shriver, Claire Fox, James Delingpole, Charles Moore and Andrew Klavan.
+Whittle later launched NCF CounterCulture, a cultural and socio-political discussion show.
+Hosted by Whittle, the weekly programme featured a panel composed of a resident panelist (the author and historian Rafe Heydel-Mankoo) and two or three guest panellists.
+Guest panellists have included Lionel Shriver, Claire Fox, James Delingpole, Charles Moore and Andrew Klavan.

 The NCF channel's third weekly programme, NCF Newspeak, provides a platform for individuals to personally address the public on a relevant subject of their choosing by means of a short, self-authored speech direct to camera.

-Personal life
+Personal life and death

 Whittle previously lived in south east London.
-He is openly gay and was the only LGBT candidate selected by any of the parties for the 2016 London mayoral election.
+He was openly gay and was the only LGBT candidate selected by any of the parties for the 2016 London mayoral election.

-As of 2022, he lives in Windsor, Berkshire.
+As of 2022, he lived in Windsor, Berkshire.

-In October 2025, he reported that he was diagnosed with stage 4 oesophageal cancer and as a consequence brought forward his marriage.
+In October 2025, he reported that he was diagnosed with stage 4 oesophageal cancer, and as a consequence brought forward his marriage.
+Whittle died from cancer on 27 November 2025, at the age of 64.